pathikrit/metarest/README.md

 }
 ```

-Now, you can have a well defined CRUD interface:
+Now, you can have a well defined CRUD interface for your API:
 ```scala
 trait UserRepo {
   def get(id: Int): User.Get